apache/unomi/extensions/web-tracker/README.md

 `window.unomiTracker` can be used to send additional events when needed.

 Check analytics.js API [here](https://segment.com/docs/sources/website/analytics.js/).
 All methods can be used on `unomiTracker` object, although not all event types are supported by Unomi intergation.

+## How to contribute

+The source code is in the folder javascript with a package.json, the file to update is `analytics.js-integration-apache-unomi.js` apply your modification in this file then use the command `yarn build` to compile a new JS file.
+Then you can use the test page to try your changes `http://localhost:8181/tracker/index.html`.